 We all know and love the taste of nature’s precious nectar - honey.
 There is nothing that compares to the sweet taste of honey, especially raw honey.
 It is not only tasty, but it is also the only food made by an insect that can be eaten by humans.
 But how exactly do bees make honey?
 The method which bees use to make honey has been fascinating us for hundreds of years.
 An interesting fact is that the royal beekeeper to King Charles II of England noted that a bee is an exquisite chemist.
 The creation of honey is an incredible process that really makes us appreciate bees and the work they do.
 Besides making honey, which we eat, they also have an essential role in bringing food to our tables because of pollination.
 Before we go into details about how bees make honey, we have to answer some important questions.
 Why bees make honey?
 Why they store it?

 You have heard it plenty of times that honey is a health punch for humans, and it is recommended to consume it in moderation.
+Some types like Manuka or Acacia honey are more healthy than others but all of them are good for you.
 A unique taste, aroma, and health benefits make honey a great addition to meals, drinks, cosmetics, etc. Well, for little bees honey is of extreme importance not only because of many benefits but also because it is their food source.
 Knowing this, it is pretty easy to answer the question of ‘why bees make honey’.
 Like all living creatures, bees need food to stay alive and to function properly, which is a role reserved for honey.

 Since honey is food to bees, we are kinda the same in that regard.
 Through its vitamins and sugar honey provides bees with the necessary energy, and we have all heard that saying ‘busy as a bee’.
 Well, bees are indeed very busy little workers.
 For example, they flap their wings over 11,000 times per minute, which requires a lot of energy.
 When you take into consideration the fact that an average bee colony has hundreds and even thousands of individual bees, you realize that bees need a lot of honey.